Mount Edgecumbe (Southland)

 Mount Edgecumbe is a mountain in the Fiordland National Park in the Southland Region of New Zealand.
-It is situated on the southern side of Cook Channel, an arm of Dusky Sound and is the westernmost of a small mountain range containing several higher but unnamed peaks.
+It is situated on the southern side of Cook Channel, an arm of Dusky Sound, and is the westernmost of a small mountain range containing several higher but unnamed peaks.
 There is a small unnamed lake at around 800 metres on the southeastern flank of the mountain.

+Mount Egecumbe, or Putauaki by its Māori name, is the prominent volcano immediately southeast of Kawerau.
+It has two craters at its summit, but the northwest one is occupied by a cold, circular lake at around 100 metres in diameter.
+The other crater has very steep walls and dense native forest, and north of this dry crater was a large cave entrance described by John Turner in 1974.
+It was estimated that Mount Edgecumbe last erupted more than 5500 years ago.